ResearchObject/ro-crate/docs/1.1-DRAFT/workflows.md

 }
 ```

 The image file format SHOULD be indicated with [encodingFormat] using an IANA registered [media type] like `image/svg+xml` or `image/png`.
-Additionally a reference to [Pronom] identifier SHOULD be provided, which MAY be described as an additional contextual entity to give human-readable name to the format:
+Additionally a reference to a [Pronom] identifier SHOULD be provided, which MAY be described as an additional contextual entity to give human-readable name to the format:

 ```json
 {